pioupia/auto-input-a2f/README.md

 Because we have the `buttonCallback` enabled, if the user click on the validation button, the `onValidate` function will be automatically called.

 But we can have a problem if the user is going to click on the `validate` button before the 800 miliseconds.
 To avoid this, we can disable the `buttonCallback` option by calling the `stopAutoEnd` method during the server verification.
+> ⚠️ This will not disabled the `onValidate` function call when the user click on it.

 For each created input fields, we want to add some classes to it.
 We can do this by using the `onCreate` callback.

-If the input field is a SPAN, we don't want a `span` element (the dash `-` between the input fields) to be added to the DOM.
+If the input field is a `SPAN`, we don't want a `span` element (the dash `-` between the input fields) to be added to the DOM.
 So we can return `null` in this case.

 Otherwise, we'll add some classes to our element.
 But if the inserted element is the fourth one, we'll add a margin to the left.
+Then, we'll return the element.

 ```js